J-The-Fox/J-The-Fox/README.md

 ## Connections
 - Steam: [JTheFox](https://steamcommunity.com/profiles/76561199275602603/)
 - Lemmy: [JTheFox](https://lemmy.world/u/JTheFox)
-- Pretty much it (._.")

 ## Announcments / Extra Info
-Nothing much going on currently
+Possible opportunity to work on a project for the National Science Foundation!!
+Will learn more on Monday :D

-- Profile Pic by Cha Sam :)
+Profile Pic by Cha Sam :)
+Thank you so much!

 <!---
 J-The-Fox/J-The-Fox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.